atoms19/ILUS.CSS/README.md

 ilus has been built in such a way that people with toatally no CSS knowledge could use it so it's very begginer friendly no need to learn complicated grid layouts and crazy amounts of classes

-# all the classes in ilus
+# important classes in ilus
 - `.btn` -makes a regular button a stylish black button
 - `.inp` -makes the input cooler
 - `.nav` -when used on a nav element makes a fixed Nav bar